expressjs/expressjs.com/en/guide/error-handling.md

 ---
 # Error Handling

-**Error Handling** refers to how Express catches and processes errors that occur both synchronously and asynchronously.
-Express comes with a default error handler so you need not write your own to get started.
+_Error Handling_ refers to how Express catches and processes errors that occur both synchronously and asynchronously.
+Express comes with a default error handler so you don't need to write your own to get started.

 ## Catching Errors